brent-c-mills/ParticlePhotonMakerKit/03-using-variables/README.md

 # Particle Photon Maker Kit:
-## Lesson 3: Blink an External LED
+## Lesson 3: Using Variables :: Blink an External LED
 Project code / wiring tutorial to blink an external LED using your Particle Photon.

                    +-----+